Nick Fortes Preview, Player Props: Marlins vs. Phillies

-On Saturday, Nick Fortes (.161 on-base percentage in past 10 games, 97 points below season-long percentage) and the Miami Marlins face the Philadelphia Phillies, whose starting pitcher will be Aaron Nola.
-First pitch is at 6:05 PM ET.
+Nick Fortes -- with an on-base percentage of .161 in his past 10 games, 97 points lower than his season-long percentage -- will be in action for the Miami Marlins versus the Philadelphia Phillies, with Ranger Suarez on the mound, on September 10 at 1:05 PM ET.

 Nick Fortes Game Info & Props vs. the Phillies